farizdp/Scrape-Data-Gempa-BMKG/README.md

   - `No` : Event number of list of events
   - `Event ID` : The event id of the earthquake.
-  - `Date Time`: The date of the earthquake in YYYY-MM-DDT format.
+  - `Date Time`: The date of the earthquake in YYYY-MM-DDT%H:%M:%S.%fZ format.
   - `Latitude`: The latitude of the earthquake.
   - `Longitude`: The longitude of the earthquake.
   - `Magnitude`: The magnitude of the earthquake.